Updated on 12/9/2021

 There’s one problem, though: she is miserable, unable to derive happiness from much of anything.
 Because she lives with high functioning depression, it is difficult for people to understand how anything could be wrong.

 “If other people cannot recognize that something is wrong, which is especially true with high functioning depression, these individuals struggling will have less natural support in their community.
 This can impact the intensity and severity of symptoms, making these individuals feel that they are alone in this journey.”

 Defining High-Functioning Depression

 Like many illnesses, depression exists on a spectrum, with degrees of severity ranging from mild to debilitating.
 Mental health professionals usually measure the impact of the condition by evaluating level of functioning.
 On the lowest end is what many therapists and sufferers refer to as “crippling depression,” a state where one cannot hold down a job, maintain basic hygiene, get out of bed, or commit to any relationship.

-The opposite parameter is high-functioning depression, a form of the illness that is not intense enough to noticeably affect the ability to perform daily responsibilities such as work and home duties.
-Nonetheless, high-functioning depression can carry some of the same symptoms as any other form of the disorder, including:
+The opposite parameter is high functioning depression, a form of the illness that is not intense enough to noticeably affect the ability to perform daily responsibilities such as work and home duties.
+Nonetheless, high functioning depression symptoms may also include the same symptoms as other forms of the mental health condition, including:

 - Feelings of guilt, worthlessness, or helplessness